TimHopg/obsidian/Makefile.md

 - `diff: git diff --stat` - to show git diffs before commiting
 - tarballs
 - other git tasks
+- tests
+	-
+- cleanup all in prep for submit
 #### Developing on both platforms
 `ifeq uname` is Linux set some variables to something.
 Else set them to something else.

 ``` makefile